 Or, maybe that’s not your thing so much?
 You see that word, and think it sounds a little arrogant?
 A little bit scary?
 Too much about risk-taking.
 Not enough about stability and certainty.
 Not enough about looking after your fellow human beings.

 We sympathise with both points of view.
-BUT, if we were to put these two viewpoints in competition against each other, we know who would win.
-When it comes to competitive situations, we’re always on the side of the audacious.
+BUT, if we put these two viewpoints on audacity in competition against each other, we know who’d win.
+In competitive situations, the audacious usually come out on top.

 Ali or Schumacher?